Using Systemd

 # step 3. install the required packages

-cd tools
+cd bifrost-node/tools

 npm install

 We now proceed with the key setting required to allow the validator node to perform the process of block generation and finalization.
-From this step onwards, the chain data sync of the running node must be completed.
+From this step onwards, the chain data synchronization of the running node must be completed.

-First, validator nodes essentially require two Ethereum-style accounts, the controller and stash accounts, and in the case of the full node, an additional relayer account is required.
+First, validator nodes essentially require two Ethereum-style accounts, the controller and stash accounts, and in the case of the full nodes, an additional relayer account is required.
 The stash account must have enough BFC to deposit as much as the initial self-bond, and the controller account only needs enough balance to pay for some transactions.
 If you need to create a new account, you can run the following commands.
-Make sure that you are in the
+Make sure that you are in the tools directory.

-directory.# Generate validator accounts
+# Generate validator accounts

 # Case 1. generate accounts for basic nodes